llvm/circt/docs/FIRRTLAnnotations.md

 any unused annotations still in the circuit.
 For example, the `ModuleInliner` pass removes `firrtl.passes.InlineAnnotation` by inlining annotated modules or instances.
 JSON Annotations map to the builtin MLIR attributes.
-An annotation is implemented using a DictionaryAttr, which holds the class, target, any annotation specific data.
+An annotation is implemented using a DictionaryAttr, which holds the class, target, and any annotation specific data.

 ## Annotations

 Annotations here are written in their JSON format.
-A "reference target" indicates that the annotation could target anything object in the hierarchy, although there may be further restrictions in the annotation.
+A "reference target" indicates that the annotation could target any object in the hierarchy, although there may be further restrictions in the annotation.

 ### BlackBox